mczachurski/SwiftBenchmarkJSON/README.md

 # Swift JSON Benchmarks

 Benchmark results for different Swift frameworks which work on JSON (encoding/decoding).
-For reference there is also a benchmark of .NET Core framework (Newtonsoft.JSON).
+For reference there is also a benchmark of .NET Core framework (Newtonsoft.JSON), however it's not included in ranks.

 All benchmark was performed on my computer: